 Responding to over 5400 calls for service annually, UCFD response times exceed the national standard, providing highly skilled professionals on-scene when life safety is at risk.
 UCFD’s presence on campus provides a rapid response to emergency calls.

 Fire Suppression – UCFD headquarters responds to approximately 100 actual fires annually, which include mutual aid fires, building fires, cooking fires, car fires, dumpster fires and other various fire emergencies.
 This number does not reflect the number of incidents that do not occur due to the extensive fire prevention measures in place.

-Emergency Medical Services- Between the four on-campus ambulances, UCFD responds to over 1,000 medical emergencies per year to provide basic life support and emergency transport services to the campus.
+Emergency Medical Services- Between the six on-campus ambulances, UCFD responds to over 2500 medical emergencies per year to provide emergency medical services and emergency transport services to both campuses.

 Hazardous Materials (HazMat) Incidents – HazMat incidents comprise approximately 100 emergency response calls per year.
 These incidents range in size and complexity from small incidents, such as a motor vehicle fluid leak, to larger scale incidents in our laboratory buildings.
 All UConn Fire Department personnel are certified at the Hazardous Materials Technician level and trained for site specific hazards.
 This level of training provides for a rapid response to hazardous materials incidents on campus without having to wait on other agencies, such as the State Department of Energy and Environmental Protection.
 This is instrumental in providing a rapid, high level of service for unique building hazards, such as the chemistry, pharmacy and biology buildings.
 UCFD is also a member of the Connecticut Eastern Region Response Integrated Team (CERRIT) team, a multi-jurisdictional, multi-disciplined, all hazards response team that was formed in 2003 to address emergency incidents that occur within New London and Windham Counties.
 Additionally the UCFD is a member of the Capitol Region Hazardous Materials Response Team which serves CT Region 3 communities.
 The Department is equipped with complex and comprehensive metering equipment, proper protective clothing, decontamination equipment and various other items to assist in a safe and effective hazardous materials response.